Generic Name: blinatumomab (BLIN a TOOM oh mab)

 Some side effects may occur during the injection.
 Tell your caregiver right away if you feel dizzy, nauseated, light-headed, chilled or feverish, or if you have a headache, skin rash, trouble breathing, or swelling in your face.

-A serious side effect of blinatumomab is called cytokine release syndrome.
-Tell your caregivers right away if you have signs of this condition, which may include: fever, chills, headache, muscle pain, feeling weak or tired, sudden swelling, skin rash, wheezing, or trouble breathing.
+Tell your caregivers right away if you have signs of a condition called cytokine release syndrome: fever, chills, headache, muscle pain, feeling weak or tired, sudden swelling, skin rash, wheezing, or trouble breathing.

 Also tell your caregivers or seek emergency medical attention if you have slurred speech, confusion, loss of balance, or seizure (convulsions).
 These could be signs of life-threatening nerve problems.